 Cellars Visually inspected.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
-Mains supply with fuse box located within living room cupboard.
+Mains supply with fuse box located within hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
 Mains supply.
+The meter located within an external box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Internal distribution pipes where seen appear to be of copper and PVC design.
-Sanitary arrangements comprise a three-piece shower room suite.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
+Sanitary arrangements comprise a three-piece shower room suite and a two-piece WC suite.
+Heating and het water Accessible parts of the system were visually Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were